Endoscopes are medical applications of macro imaging.

 Measuring Color and Tonal response

 Most endoscopes include built-in light sources which may be difficult to disable .
-In order to test with the onboard light source enabled, a reflective chart are necessary.
+In order to test with the onboard light source enabled, a reflective chart is necessary.
 The Rez Checker chart includes precision color and tone patches along with the sharpest edge and hyperbolic wedge features that are available on reflective media.

 Photographic film charts